-A review of the strategic asset allocation was completed in December 2020.
-The assets for the Vero and Asteron scheme were adjusted in accordance with the recommendation.
-This took effect in March 2021.
+A review of the strategic asset allocation was completed in January 2023.
+There have been no changes to the asset allocation for the Vero & Asteron New Zealand Staff Pension Scheme.
+The assets of the Commercial Union and RIG Pension Scheme were adjusted in accordance with the recommendations in March 2023.